dmccreary/ekg-book/docs/glossary.md

 the name of the world-wide-web standard for encoding these systems.
 Serializations of SKOS are typically done in RDF format although other encodings such as XML and JSON are common.
 <br/>See Also: [W3C SKOS Primer](https://www.w3.org/TR/skos-primer/)
 <br/>See Also: [W2C SKOS Referecnce](https://www.w3.org/2009/08/skos-reference/skos.html)

+#### Strategy Graph
+A graph that is used to help determine what strategies might be optimal for an enterprise or a subgroup as well as how organizations are performing on a specific strategy.

+To be successful, enterprise and departmental strategies must be encoded in machine-readable forms such as [StratML](https://en.wikipedia.org/wiki/Strategy_Markup_Language) and loaded into an enterprise knowledge graph.

+Strategy graphs can also be used to determine the alignment of proposed projects for the future in an organization.

+StratML encoding is sometimes required of US federal organizations so that strategies can be analyzed by published public documents.

 #### Subgraph
 A subset of an enterprise knowledge graph that may store specific types of knowledge and may have specific access control rules based on the role of a user.